RAS705/mission-to-mars/README.md

 ![](Resources\news_site_1.png)

 This is amazing!
-Everything Robin's been working on has worked. all of the information has been collected into one location and presented in exactly the clear and concise way Robin had wanted.
+Everything Robin's been working on has worked.
+All of the information has been collected into one location and presented in exactly the clear and concise way Robin had wanted.